longhowlam/MeasureCampWorkshop/README.md

 # MeasureCampWorkshop
-R markdown and some data sets for the measurecamp workshop
+R markdown and some data sets for the Measurecamp R workshop in Amsterdam.

+Here is the markdown [compiled to html file](https://longhowlam.github.io/MeasureCamp_R_Workshop.html).